Measure-Lab/IdenGate/README.md

 We provide RetinaMNIST_224 as a lightweight demonstration dataset.
 To run the demo, simply place the dataset in the eval folder and execute eval.py.
 An example output file, eval_results_example.csv, is also provided for reference.
+Under the described experimental environment, the execution time of eval.py is under 60 seconds.

 Please note that the main codebase is developed and trained in a Linux environment, using two NVIDIA RTX 5090 GPUs.
 For demonstration convenience, we adapt the eval.py script to be compatible with Windows environments.